OluwaninsolaAO/puppet_lessons/README.md

 shell, and home directory.

 5. __Group Resource__: The group resource is used to manage groups on a system.
-It can be used to create, modify, or delete groups.<br>
+It can be used to create, modify, or delete groups.

 Example:
 ```
 group { 'users':